 The Baratza Encore is our favorite entry level burr grinder and a great option for those looking to try a range of brewing styles.
 It is a quality burr coffee grinder from a highly respected coffee company.
 But best of all it is well known to grind accurately across a range of manual brewing styles (not espresso) for a very affordable price.
 With 40 grind settings to choose from, the Baratza Encore is an excellent grinder to invest in for entry-level coffee enthusiasts.
 It is a definite step up from the Cuisinart Coffee Grinder.

 The Capresso Infinity is a good choice if you are upgrading to your first electric burr grinder.
 It is made of high-quality materials that will last a long time.
 The Capresso Infinity is quieter when in operation and is also easier to clean than the Cuisinart.
 You can experiment with the 16 different grind settings and the machine produces consistent grinds for the most part, though coarser grinds may be less even.
 Overall, this is a reliable choice for any entry-level coffee connoisseur at a great price point.
 See our extended review here.

 Who Is The Cuisinart Coffee Grinder For?

-The Cuisinart dbm-8 Supreme Grind Automatic Burr Mill may be an acceptable option for those who are upgrading from a blade grinder or looking for a seriously cheap coffee grinder.
-However, again I am not yet convinced the Cuisinart is a step up from pre-ground.
+The Cuisinart grinder may be an acceptable option for those who are upgrading from a blade grinder or looking for a seriously cheap coffee grinder.
+However, again I am not yet convinced the Cuisinart is a step up from pre-ground coffee.